Baked Plain Cheesecake—Prototype 4:

 2 oz.
 All-Bran, ground up

-Place the resulting mixture in the greased pan and pre-bake without tub at 300 degrees for 30 minutes, then cool enough to comfortably touch at least the pan's upper sidewall.
+Place the resulting mixture in the greased pan and pre-bake without tub at 300 degrees for 20 to 30 minutes (see comments below), then cool enough to comfortably touch at least the pan's upper sidewall.

 Batter: